dhh1128/codecraft.co/put-your-const-foot-forward.md

 [...] community’s attention.
 I learned something important; I recommend that you watch the talk.
 Using const well is an essential skill.
 But I think in his enthusiasm about the way the language has evolved to make semantics clearer, [...]

 ---

-3 reasons to prefer references over pointers (C++) | Codecraft (2013-03-08 16:08:01)

-[...] modified.
-That’s not really a pointer vs. const thing, but I couldn’t help myself.
-See my rant about const.
-The & tells you that the value of client will not change for the duration of setClient, and it [...]

----

-Good fences make good neighbors | Codecraft (2013-05-15 08:50:30)

-[…] Use const correctly.
-This forces callers to respect mutability constraints in your corner of the codebase. […]

----